-“It’s something from Dad….
-And it still has his scent,” said Juan Cristián, as he opened his hand to reveal a scrap of paper, neatly folded with the precision and thoroughness characteristic of my father in everything he did.
-“He composed it during his days in solitary confinement,” he added.
-“I have just received it, now, ten years later.”
+'It’s something from Dad….
+And it still has his scent', said Juan Cristián, as he opened his hand to reveal a scrap of paper, neatly folded with the precision and thoroughness characteristic of my father in everything he did.

-“That is because he wrote them with burnt match tips moistened with his saliva,” Juan Cristián replied.
+'That is because he wrote them with burnt match tips moistened with his saliva', Juan Cristián replied.
 And both of us fell silent.
-You were so clever, old man! - I thought to myself.
+You were so expert, old man!, I thought to myself.

 The knot in my throat tightened again, as I felt the big tears running down my cheeks.
 The diminutive crotchets, quavers and minims run up and down the stave.
 It’s a posthumous composition!
 In the most bitter moments of his life, he had the nobility to do what he loved doing above all else!

-This is dedicated to the most noble, courageous and generous people I have ever known: my beloved grandparents Tomás Peña and Vitalia Hen.
+This is dedicated to the noblest, courageous and generous people I have ever known: my beloved grandparents Tomás Peña and Vitalia Hen.